seszele64/obsidian-notes/docs/Projekt MPEOG - wersja robocza.md

 - scale efficient
 	- ccr/bcc

----

-- BANKS
-	- dea
-		- examination of the efficiency of Chinese banks is valuable for a number of reasons
-		-
-		-
-		-
-		- [^30]
-		- In recent years, DEA has been widely used for efficiency evaluation in different areas, especially in the banking industry (see Chen et al. [[25](https://encyclopedia.pub/entry/13#ref_25)] for the detailed development of the related studies).
-Moreover, DEA has been considered as an efficient way to explore banking efficiency [[26](https://encyclopedia.pub/entry/13#ref_26)].
-For instance, Staub, Souza, and Tabak believed that efficiency evaluation using DEA was valuable for bank managers and financial supervisors [[27](https://encyclopedia.pub/entry/13#ref_27)].
-LaPlante and Paradi applied DEA in evaluating the bank branch efficiency of a Canadian bank [[28](https://encyclopedia.pub/entry/13#ref_28)].
-Chortareas et al. measured the productivity of commercial banks in Latin American countries using DEA [[29](https://encyclopedia.pub/entry/13#ref_29)].
-		- banks[^31]

-- banks in us

-## Wnioski
 - CRS versus VRS
 	- Analityk musi rozumieć ograniczenia analizowanego sektora.
 	- Użycie VRS w praktyce oznacza, że analizowana firma jest porównana tylko z firmami o podobnej wielkości.